 A Gulfstream III (Grumman G-1159A), this plane carried Canadian national Maher Arar from the US to Jordan, where he was transferred overland to Syria.
 He was tortured during 13 months of detention without charge, and was released in October 2003.
+The plane has also made over 100 trips to Guantánamo Bay.
 There are 380 relevant FAA recorded landings or takeoffs between March 2001 and May 2005.